GRR!’s Power Toolbox

 Why Organize Grandmothers?

-Since GRR! hit the ground running five years ago, we’ve often asked ourselves, who ARE the grandmothers who are so drawn to this work?
-We wanted to find out more so we surveyed the GRR community and learned a lot.
+Since GRR! hit the ground running in 2013, we’ve often asked ourselves, who ARE the grandmothers who are so drawn to this work?
+Wanting to find out more we surveyed the GRR! community and learned a lot.
 You probably share some of these traits.

-Most GRR activists are age 50 plus and from the generation of women who came of age during the pre-Roe v Wade years.
-They are women who —
+Most GRR! activists are age 50 plus and from the generation of women who came of age during the pre-Roe v.
+Wade years.
+They are women and men who —

 Are highly motivated to preserve the values of sexual and reproductive choice